haskell-game/sdl2-image/README.md

 #### Haskell bindings to SDL_image, both high and low-level.

+Both sets of bindings should allow you to use any aspect of the original SDL_image library.
+Please report an issue if you encounter a problem/bug or feel that something is missing or should be added.

 This library depends on and is meant to be used with the `new-api` branch of [haskell-game/sdl2](https://github.com/haskell-game/sdl2).
 Currently you can only install it manually from source, after installing sdl2 itself.